DUNE/computing-training-202112/_episodes/16-closing-remarks.md

 We are thankful for the instructor's hard work, and for the numerous participants who joined.

+##  Survey time!

+Please give us feedback on this training by filling out this [survey](https://forms.gle/F962ejyN31rGRg3D7).
+It is anonymous.
+Send us your impressions, praise, critiques and suggestions!

 ##  Next Steps

+We will post the recordings on indico soon.

-We invite you to bookmark this site and to revisit the content again, and soon.
+We invite you to bookmark this site and to revisit the content again.

 Point a colleague to the material.